-Wyoming's Property Tax Relief Program for Low Income Homeowners provides property tax credits to homeowners who have lived in the state for at least five years, whose incomes do not exceed three quarters of the median gross household income in their county of residence (\$46,778 in 2018), and whose assets do not exceed an annually adjusted limit (\$120,339 per person in 2018) (Significant Features of the Property Tax).
+Wyoming's Property Tax Refund Program for Low Income Homeowners provides property tax credits to homeowners who have lived in the state for at least five years, whose incomes do not exceed three quarters of the median gross household income in their county of residence (\$46,778 in 2019), and whose assets do not exceed an annually adjusted limit (\$120,339 per person in 2019) (Significant Features of the Property Tax).
 Qualifying applicants receive a credit of up to half of their tax liability.
 The state authorizes a circuit breaker called the Tax Rebate to Elderly and Disabled Program, but because of declining state revenues, the legislature stopped funding the program in fiscal year 2016.

-Wyoming also authorizes a local-option property tax deferral program, which only Teton County has opted to provide.
+Wyoming also authorizes a local-option property tax deferral program.
 In addition, the state offers a homestead exemption to combat veterans and surviving spouses.